-We believe that our global sales compensation plan, which has been implemented in each of our markets except Mainland China, is among the most generous sales compensation plans in the direct selling industry and is one of our competitive advantages.
+We believe that our global sales compensation plan, which has been implemented in each of our markets except Mainland China, is among the most generous in the direct selling industry and is one of our competitive advantages.
 Our Sales Leaders can receive sales compensation under our global sales compensation plan for product sales from the company to their own network of consumers as well as for product sales from the company to other Sales Leaders and their consumer groups.
 This type of sales compensation is often referred to as "multi-level" compensation.
 Our sales force is not required to recruit or sponsor others, and we do not pay any sales compensation for recruiting or sponsoring.
 While all of our distributors can sponsor others at any time, our Sales Leaders and those in qualification to become Sales Leaders are those who generally are actively sponsoring others.
-Our Sales Leaders can also earn bonuses and other compensation pursuant to incentives and programs outside of our core compensation plan based on the performance criteria established for such incentives and programs.
-We pay consolidated sales compensation in a Sales Leader's home country, in local currency, for performance by the Sales Leader and the performance of the Sales Leader's teams across all geographic markets.
+Pursuant to our global sales compensation plan, we pay consolidated sales compensation in a Sales Leader's home country, in local currency, for product sales in the Sales Leader's own consumer group and for product sales in the Sales Leader's team of Sales Leaders across all geographic markets.